thruthesky/centerx/README.md

     If `idx` is not set, you can still use `$entity->get(field, value)` to search and get an entity.
     Some actions work only without `idx` like `$entity->create()`.
 Even if `idx` is set, it will be ignored with `create()`.

+- Mostly taxonomy is a table on the database.
+But it's not mandatory.
+  - Just like what `Config` class does.
+    The `Config` class simply defines itself as config taxonomy and its table does not exist.
+    So, when `Config` uses the functionality of `Entity`, it cannot do anything that is related with the table.
+    It can do such things like `entity->getMtea()`, set, update, delete, addifNotExists that are not related with the taxonomy table.

 ## Posts Taxonomy

 - The `posts` taxonomy can contain any kind of posts.